Private Chat

 Prayer Indicator

-When a Host or attender is in a live prayer session, a speech bubble displays next to their name on the Audience List, with a number indicating how many sessions they currently have active (updated every ten seconds).
+When a Host or attender is in a live prayer session, a speech bubble displays next to their name on the Audience List, along with a number indicating how many sessions they currently have active (updated every ten seconds).

-The prayer indicator only displays how many sessions a Host or attender is in that was started by requesting prayer.
-This does not include direct chat conversations.
+The prayer indicator only displays how many sessions were started by requesting prayer.
+This number does not include direct chat conversations.

 Offline Prayer Requests